 Using lavender essential oils or supplements

-Be sure to read the blog about lavender uses and dosing.
+Be sure to read the blog about lavender for anxiety and dosing.

 If you are cooking with or eating lavender essential oils, make sure you find a high-quality form that is Certified Pure Therapeutic Grade.

 Apply: a little bit of oil goes a long way.
 Use 1-2 drops of Doterralavender oil in your favorite oil, such as fractionated coconut oil and apply to area of concern.

 Diffuse lavender oil in your office and home space to cleanse the air and promote feelings of relaxation.

 Ingest Doterra lavender oil 1 to 2 drops in an empty gelcap for relaxation and pain relief.
 Do not substitute other brands; they are not safe for ingestion.